habruening/Lectures/Dispatching.md

 For some traditional reasons the syntax for methods is classes and objects.
 The single dispatching argument is the `this` pointer in Java and C++ and the `self` object in Python.

-In other programming languages (Lisp, Dylan, Julia), a method is a more general concept: A function with dispatching in all arguments.
+In a very few other programming languages (Lisp, Dylan, Julia), a method is a more general concept: A function with dispatching in all arguments.
 A method represents a modular part of the behavior of a generic function.